riyuzenn/hype/docs/plugins/index.md

     $ pip install hypecli[color]
     ```

     Add a color support for hype applications.
-This plugin require <a href="" class="external-link">colorama</a> inorder to work.
+This plugin require <a href="https://github.com/tartley/colorama" class="external-link"><b>colorama</b></a> inorder to work.
     Also the color plugin comes with color parser.
 See the next page for more info

 <br />